github/gitignore/README.md

 - the template at the root should be the current supported version
 - the template at the root should not have a version in the filename (i.e.
   "evergreen")
-- previous versions of templates should live under `community`
+- previous versions of templates should live under `community/`
 - previous versions of the template should embed the version in the filename, for readability